 Strong’s sports career path embodies that determination, and is a blueprint many should follow.

-For more on how to become a sports broadcaster here are the steps John Strong took to become the main voice behind the MLS on NBC.
+For more on how to become a sports broadcaster here are the steps John Strong took to become the main voice behind the MLS on Fox Sports.

 We always stress that making it in sports broadcasting takes a special type of person, focused and ambitious at an early age.
 While in high school you started Laker Broadcasting – a student-run broadcasting program – and began producing Lake Oswego High sports events, how did this happen?!